sagnikc395/100xdevs-cohort1/week2/notes.md

 - Ideal things that server should return with.
 - The default status code by express is 200.
-- res.send can send a status code also.
+- res.status sends a status code.

+- Bunch of body type:
+  - HTML
+  - JSON
--
+  - Simple Text

+- sending in JSON or XML is a more structured way to send the data.
+It is a data interchange format.